markusloecher/markusloecher.github.io/_posts/2021-01-01-Favorite-Podcast-Snippets.md

         books](/assets/podcasts/excerpts/vlc-record-Steve%20Levitt_I'm%20Not%20as%20Childlike%20as%20I'd%20Like%20to%20Be-0338-0520.mp3)
         (<https://freakonomics.com/podcast/pima-bonus-steve-levitt/>
         03:38 - 05:20)
-        I actually do not agree with this extremely oversimplified view whose main purpose seems to want to support Levitt’s “iconoclastic” status;but I like it as a thought provoking exercise.
+        I actually do not agree with this extremely oversimplified -borderline pretentious- view whose main purpose seems to want to support Levitt’s “iconoclastic” status; but I like it as a thought provoking exercise.

 ### No Stupid Questions